ModelledCitizen/project-reweigh/README.md

 The National Election Poll is a collaborative effort led by major news agencies and conducted by Edison Research.
 Working under the direction of Prof. Marc Meredith (UPenn PSCI; NBC Decision Desk) with the support of Prof. John Lapinksi (UPenn PSCI & Fox-Fels; Director of Elections Unit, NBC News), I used historical data and national benchmarks to evaluate the performance of a new weighting scheme in matching real election returns.
 [Read a full description of the project here.](Project Summary/Summary.pdf)

 ## Results
 [This set of tables](https://unlikelyvolcano.github.io/project-reweigh/Results.html) allows for a comparison between the unweighted data and the weighted data with or without imputations.
+As a result of this project, the NEP is now weighted using education.

 ## Notes
 - This was my first major project, and I made a lot of the coding decisions without awareness of best-practices.
 I hope the code is sufficiently commented to be understandable.